Chuongv/CHVIpify/README.md

 ## Usage

-Some times you need the IP address of the user's iphone.
+Sometimes you need the IP address of the user's iphone.
 In this case you can use ipify.org to simplify this!

 ```objective-c